Ski Gear and Equipment: What is Unisex and What Isn't?

 Knowing what categories of ski gear are unisex and what categories aren’t can help you narrow down your options when you’re choosing equipment for yourself.
 And if you’re a woman who’s found great deal on ‘men’s’ ski gear, knowing when it really doesn’t matter can help you save time, save money, be more comfortable, and be more practical while skiing.

-Are you looking researching ski gear for an upcoming trip and have any questions about my experience?
+Are you looking for or researching ski gear for an upcoming trip and have any questions about my experience?
 Let me know in the comments below.

 Shop my top picks of unisex ski gear and equipment: